 Summer Housing Rate and Billing Process

-- Residence Life will bill all summer housing applicants for summer housing.
-Graduating seniors will be billed on Tuesday, April 23rd.
-The remaining applicants will be billed on Monday, April 29th.
+- Residential & First-Year Programs will bill all summer housing applicants for summer housing.
+Graduating seniors will be billed on Tuesday, April 22nd.
+The remaining applicants will be billed on Monday, April 28th.

 - Housing rates apply regardless of the amount of time needed for summer housing and will not be pro-rated based on check-in or check-out dates.